All Products

 • Cause 1: The table or view does not exist.

-• Cause 2: The catalog configuration of Hive is enabled.
+• Cause 2: The Hive catalog configuration is enabled.

 • Solutions

-• Solution to Cause 1: Create a table.
+• Solution for Cause 1: Create the table.

-• Solution to Cause 2: Remove the catalog configuration.
-For example, in the following configuration, remove enableHiveSupport().
+• Solution for Cause 2: Remove the catalog configuration.
+For example, in the following code, remove enableHiveSupport().

 spark = SparkSession.builder.appName(app_name).enableHiveSupport().getOrCreate()

-What do I do if the error message "Shutdown hook called before final status was reported" is reported when I run a Spark job?
+What do I do if the "Shutdown hook called before final status was reported" error occurs when I run a Spark job?

-The following error message is reported when a Spark job is running:
+The following error is returned when you run a Spark job:

 App Status: SUCCEEDED, diagnostics: Shutdown hook called before final status was reported.

-The main method that is executed for the cluster does not request cluster resources by using ApplicationMaster.
-For example, the user does not create a SparkContext or the user sets spark.master to local in code.
+The main application submitted to the cluster did not request cluster resources through the ApplicationMaster (AM).
+For example, a SparkContext was not created, or spark.master was set to local in the code.

-The following error message is reported when a Spark job is running:
+The following error is returned when you run a Spark job.

 User class threw exception: java.lang.NoSuchMethodError

-A version conflict or class error occurs on the JAR package.
+A JAR package version conflict or class error occurred.

 mvn dependency:tree